contently/videojs-annotation-comments/readme.md

         // Show or hide the control panel
         showControls: true,
         // Show or hide the comment list when an annotation is active
+        // If false, the text 'Click and drag to select', will follow the cursor during annotation mode
         showCommentList: true,
         // If false, annotations mode will be disabled in fullscreen
         showFullScreen: true,